DiegoDerksen/diegoderksen.github.io/_pages/about.md

 title: "About Me"
 ---

-Hello!
-I’m Diégo Derksen, residing in the Netherlands, Utrecht.
-By day, I work at the Dutch Railways (NS), where I specialize in Microsoft Intune, Microsoft Defender, Microsoft Purview and Power Automate/Logic Apps.
-My passion lies in bridging the gap between beginners and these technologies.
-Through this blog, I aim to provide valuable insights and practical guidance on Microsoft 365, Intune, Defender and Purview.
+Hi, I'm Diégo - a Microsoft technology specialist based in Utrecht.
+At Dutch Railways (NS), I focus on security and automation, working extensively with Microsoft Intune, Defender, Purview, and Power Automate/Logic Apps.

+My goal is to demystify Microsoft technologies.
+Whether you're new to the field or looking to expand your knowledge, I share practical insights about Microsoft 365, Intune, Defender, and Purview in clear, accessible terms.

-In addition to work, I’ll also share some of my IT hobby projects.
-Feel free to connect with me on LinkedIn!
+Outside of work, I'm dedicated to exploring and testing new technologies.
+I document these technical explorations here, sharing both successes and learning experiences.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/diego-derksen/)!

 ![MS-500 Certification](/assets/images/MS-500.png)